 We may also need to share your personal data with the following external third parties:

-• Service providers acting as processors who provide IT and system administration services, such as Mailchimp, WordPress, WooCommerce,
+• Service providers acting as processors who provide IT and system administration services, such as Mailchimp, WordPress, WooCommerce, Stripe and Paypal.

 • Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

 • HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

 • Simply Divine Wellbeing is a not-for-profit C.I.C. and the area can be shared.
 At times we may ask external providers for support for the running of our building or to develop new services.
 As part of this process, we are often asked to confirm things such as how many people use our service, their age ranges, their presenting concerns, their gender, their ethnicity and their sexuality.
 We ask for your consent to share this information.
 This information would be in the form of statistic and would not be personally identifiable to you.